Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: Two smooth classes

-\begin{itemize} \item $\+ V$ is the class of groups with no algebraicity. \item $P(U,G)$ holds if $G \in \+ V$ and $U = G_{ a }$ for some $ a \in \omega$. \end{itemize} \end{lemma} \begin{proof} To verify that $P$ is Borel, using the basic methods in \cite[Section~2]{nies}, one shows that the map $\omega \times \+ V \to \+ U(S_\infty)$ that sends $(a,G)$ to $G_a$ has Borel graph.
-Also, for each $G \in \+ V$, the number of conjugacy classes of $P$-subgroups equals the number of 1-orbits of $G$, which is finite.
+For each $G \in \+ V$, the number of conjugacy classes of $P$-subgroups equals the number of 1-orbits of $G$, which is finite.
 Clearly, the $P$-subgroups generate the filter of open subgroups of $G$.
-It remains to show that $P$ is invariant for groups in $\+ V$, in the sense of~\ref{def_sub-basic}(1).
+It remains to show that $P$ is invariant for groups in $\+ V$ in the sense of Definition~\ref{def_sub-basic}(1).

 \begin{claim} {\it Suppose $G,H \in \+ V$.
 For each isomorphism $\Phi \colon G\to H$ there is a bijection $f\colon M_G \to M_H$ such that $\Phi(g)= f \circ g \circ f^{-1}$ for each $g \in G$. } \end{claim}